 I have been a participant of the RunBrighton training runs for the past seven years, gaining valuable experience running anything from 10ks to marathons.
 In April 2016 I ran my 6th Brighton Marathon.
 I’ve managed to get a little bit faster in my ‘old’ age and, due to RunBrighton’s training, achieved personal best times in both half-marathon and 10 miles.

-Last November 2016 I had a Achilles tendon operation due to a long term injury.
+Last November 2016 I had an Achilles tendon operation due to a long-term injury.
 I am now starting my running from scratch and am learning to run again so why not learn to run with me, together we can achieve our goals.
-Lets Run!
+Let’s Run!

 My life changed in 2009 after a drunken bet was placed with a couple of mates to start running.
 This culminated in attempting the Great South Run, the Brighton Half and then the first Brighton Marathon.
 I fell in love with running, kicked my smoking ways and have never looked back!

 Whilst on maternity leave, aged 32, I heard a programme on the radio which listed the top 10 things all women should do before turning 40 – this included running a marathon!

 It wasn’t until I was 39 that I remembered my personal challenge – I entered the London marathon and then decided that I had better start running.
 I have been running ever since and have completed 27 marathons, countless half-marathons and almost 200 parkruns.
 I have run with many, many people and what stands out is how positive and encouraging people are.